-Add the latest version of Theme UI-Kit or theme Cosmos to your application stack.
+- Add the latest version of UI-Kit to your

 - Repeating dynamic layouts for worklists, which support opening of assignments, also support actions.
 Actions support is also available for adding and removing rows.

 - When you use the Add or Remove action on a repeating dynamic layout, you do not need to use a Run script action.